aws-amplify/docs/docs/lib/getting-started/fragments/android/integrate.md

 );
 ```

 c.
 Now, query your API.
-You should see the `task` you just created.
+You should see the `firstTask` you just created.

 ```java
 Amplify.API.query(Task.class,